Kanjira

-The kanjira's emergence in South Indian Carnatic music, as well as the development of the modern form of the instrument, is credited to Manpoondia Pillai.
+The Kanjira's emergence in South Indian Carnatic music, as well as the development of the modern form of the instrument, is credited to Manpoondia Pillai.
 In the 1880s, Manpoondia Pillai was a temple lantern-bearer who sought to study drumming.
-He modified it to a frame drum with a single pair of jingles and brought the instrument to a classical stage.
+He modified the kanjira to a frame drum with a single pair of jingles and brought the instrument to a classical stage.

 It is used primarily in concerts of Carnatic music (South Indian classical music) as a supporting instrument for the mridangam.

 Construction

 Similar to the Western tambourine, it consists of a circular frame made of the wood of the jackfruit tree, between 7 and 9 inches in width and 2 to 4 inches in depth.
 It is covered on one side with a drumhead made of monitor lizard skin (specifically the Bengal monitor, Varanus bengalensis, now an endangered species in India), while the other side is left open.
 The traditional lizard skin is prohibited worldwide due to protection of species regulations.
 Even well-known Kanjira players, however, attest to the great advantages of using goat skin as an alternative.
 After playing for a while, the goat skin gets more and more flexible and offers a wider range of possible modulations.
 The frame has a single slit which contain three to four small metal discs (often old coins) that jingle when the kanjira is played.